photoprism/photoprism-docs/docs/user-guide/index.md

 It is available for Mac, Linux, and Windows.

 When setup is complete, you can start [indexing your pictures](../user-guide/library/index.md).
-Be patient, this may take a while depending on your server hardware and how many pictures you have.
+Be patient, this may take a while depending on your server hardware and how many files you have.

 Already indexed photos can be browsed in [Photos](../user-guide/organize/browse.md) while videos show up in [Videos](../user-guide/organize/video.md).